aaviator42/MatrixTexter/README.md

 Authenticates with the homeserver and returns an access token that should be used while sending messages.

 #### 2. `sendMessage($homeserver, $accessToken, $roomID, $message)`
-Send the message to the specified chat room.
+Sends the message to the specified chat room.

 ### Notes